Dissuading or Intimidating a Witness - Penal Code 136.1 PC

 California Penal Code 368(b) PC defines the serious crime of domestic violence against a disabled person or dependent adult.
 This category falls under the broader and equally serious issue of elder abuse.

-At Cron, Israels & Stark, our legal team has over 80 years of combined experience and the highest possible peer review rating—AV®, or preeminent, in criminal defense law.
+At Cron, Israels & Stark, our legal team boasts over 80 years of combined experience and the highest possible peer review rating—AV®, or preeminent, in criminal defense law.
+You can trust in our expertise to provide you with the best defense possible.

-We are also a firm made up of attorneys who are certified specialists in criminal law, a credential that less than 1% of attorneys can claim.
+Our firm is unique in that we are made up of attorneys who are certified specialists in criminal law, a credential that less than 1% of attorneys can claim.
+This rarity underscores our competence and dedication to our clients.

 Penalties for Intimidating a Partner